energy-on-chain/billfish-pachanga-ai/README.txt

   [] registrationConfig.js
   [] stylingConfig.js
 7. Setup Heroku
+  [] Create a dev branch for the repo
   [] Enable automatic re-deployment via github push for staging and production [] Enter all variables from .env file to config_vars tab for staging and production [] FIXME: Redis?